 2. Compare Flights to All London Airports

-Did you know London has five major airports?
+Did you know London has six major airports?
+And they’re all easy to travel to/from Central London?

 Be sure to compare flights to try and save, especially if you’re traveling in peak season.